AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **Business Chemistry: Practical Science for Work and Life** — Deloitte Research; 4 Types: Drivers, Guardians, Integrators, and Pioneers
 - **Create an Environment for Successful Knowledge Management** — Benjamin C. Anyacho, MBA,
 - **The 12 Week Year: Get More Done in 12 Weeks than Others Do in 12 Months** — Brian P. Moran, Michael Lennington
-- **The Four Factors of Trust** — Stephen M.R.
+- **The Four Factors of Trust:How Organizations Can Earn Lifelong Loyalty** — Stephen M.R.
 Covey and Rebecca R. Merrill
 - **How to Know a Person: The Art of Seeing Others Deeply and Being Deeply Seen** — David Brooks
 - **The Effective Executive** — Peter F. Drucker
 - **The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever** - Michael Bungay